adityavgupta/graphs_in_py/README.md

 # graphs_in_py
-Some graphs made in python for analog signal processing
+Some graphs made in python for analog signal processing using matplotlib and numpy.